ajithmanmu/mydoconline/README.md

 To build an app/service to connect doctors with their prospective customers and enable the patients to make appointments online.

-Public: Patients will be able to create/edit/delete appointments from a Calendar based UI.
+`Public`: Patients will be able to create/edit/delete appointments from a Calendar based UI.
 They will be able to see the open slots for a doctor in the calendar.

 Note: We might have to bring in some kind of authentication here so that one patient cannot view/edit/delete other patients data - TBD

-Admin: Doctor will be able to see the list of appointments, edit/delete (make sure to send notifications).
+`Admin`: Doctor will be able to see the list of appointments, edit/delete (make sure to send notifications).
 He also will be able to set Out of Office for a period of time where the patients won’t be able to make any appointments during that time frame.

 ## Technical Documentation (WIP)